 What you would like to have is a medium whereby you could combine the credibility and impact of that portion of your earned media that has already demonstrated its ability to cut through the noise with the reach, frequency, and manageability of a digital advertising campaign.

 I mention all this because a recent merger in the Mohr Davidow Ventures portfolio has created just such a capability.
-Onclusive, which specializes in assessing the impact of earned media, has joined forces with Ozmotik, which specializes in deploying high-value content following a digital advertising model, to create a new company, Onclusive, which is designed to combine impact, credibility, reach, and frequency, into one integrated campaign management capability.
+AirPR, which specializes in assessing the impact of earned media, has joined forces with Ozmotik, which specializes in deploying high-value content following a digital advertising model, to create a new company, Onclusive, which is designed to combine impact, credibility, reach, and frequency, into one integrated campaign management capability.

 In other words, for those of you old enough to remember, the guy with the peanut butter has bumped into the gal with the chocolate, and, as was true with Reese’s peanut butter cups, the world has become a better place.